vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/06_paradevatApAramArthyAdhikAraH.md

 ONLY BHAGAVĀN.

-That these gods are not to be worshipped by those who desire mokṣa (and that Narayana, the Lord of all, who is the cause of these gods, is alone the deity to be worshipped by all those who desire mokṣa, including these gods) may be seen from the follow ing ślokas :- "To those who are sunk in the sea of samsāra and whose minds are overpowered by the objects of sense plea sures, there is no other refuge than the ship of Viṣṇu," "Those who have a disoriminating intelligence never worship Brahma, or Rudra or any of the other gods, for the fruit of their worship
+That these gods are not to be worshipped by those who desire mokṣa (and that Narāyaṇa, the Lord of all, who is the cause of these gods, is alone the deity to be worshipped by all those who desire mokṣa, including these gods) may be seen from the follow ing ślokas :- "To those who are sunk in the sea of samsāra and whose minds are overpowered by the objects of sense plea sures, there is no other refuge than the ship of Viṣṇu," "Those who have a disoriminating intelligence never worship Brahma, or Rudra or any of the other gods, for the fruit of their worship

 29. ?
 30. 31.
-Naradiya Purana 18-33 32.
-Mahabharata: Aswamedhika
+Naradiya Purāṇa 18-33 32.
+Mahābhārata: Aswamedhika

 parva 43-13

-33. Mahabharata: Santiparva
+33. Mahābhārata: Santiparva

 358-73-77 34.
 Viṣṇudharmam: 1-59 35.
-Mahabharata: Santiparva 350-36
+Mahābhārata: Santiparva 350-36

 ON THE SUPREME DEITY.